catmir/co2_radar/README.md

 ## To run the CO2 Radar Website

+First, install the necessary Node modules from package.json with: npm install

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev